-The course offers practical training in voice, movement, acting, ensemble, singing, TV and will cover approaches to acting techniques from Stanislavski, Meisner and Grotowski using texts by classic and contemporary dramatists, we aim to support training and future practice in a way that is spontaneous, imaginative and disciplined.
+The course offers practical training in voice, movement, acting, ensemble, singing and TV and will cover approaches to acting techniques from Stanislavski, Meisner and Grotowski using texts by classic and contemporary dramatists.
+We aim to support training and future practice in a way that is spontaneous, imaginative and disciplined.

 The course is also ideal for a CPD or Sabbatical term if you are considering further training at BA and MA or MFA Level.

 Please click here to request an application form.

 Auditions will be held in at Rose Bruford College, Sidcup or by video submission and Skype.
 Auditions will also be held at URTAs in New York and Chicago in 2018

 £4,000 for 10 weeks full time

 This practical intensive course draws on the various professional, vocationally-focussed actor training programmes at Rose Bruford College and delivered by experienced professional teachers and practitioners as well as visiting directors and workshop leaders.

 The intensive course supports both training and future practice in a way that is spontaneous, imaginative and disciplined.
 The course delivers an independent and holistic approach to training and acting bringing together body, voice, imagination and the text.